DavidMorton/macbook12-audio-driver/info/notes.md

 Of course. memset resets the whole memory of an object.
 I think maybe I should skip this whole section and hardcode it?

 We'll do that later.

+Setting some bit flags to try to force the line out.

+## 09-24

+    [    4.290890] snd_hda_codec_cirrus hdaudioC0D0: autoconfig for CS4208: line_outs=1 (0x10/0x0/0x0/0x0/0x0) type:line
+    [    4.290895] snd_hda_codec_cirrus hdaudioC0D0:    speaker_outs=4 (0x11/0x13/0x12/0x14/0x0)
+    [    4.290899] snd_hda_codec_cirrus hdaudioC0D0:    hp_outs=0 (0x0/0x0/0x0/0x0/0x0)
+    [    4.290903] snd_hda_codec_cirrus hdaudioC0D0:    mono: mono_out=0x0
+    [    4.290905] snd_hda_codec_cirrus hdaudioC0D0:    dig-out=0x1d/0x0
+    [    4.290908] snd_hda_codec_cirrus hdaudioC0D0:    inputs:

+Got the speaker outs pinned now, and the line out is proper.
+Setting the pin to specifically be the line out seems to have done the trick.
+Speaker still doesn't play anything though.

+We have *several* speakers listed in Alsamixer now.

+Even so, power setting is still at D3, when it should be D0.

+What's interesting is that only 0x10 and 0x11 have the Unsolicited flag.
+TODO: figure out what this unsolicited thing does.

+How can I power on the speakers?

+Turning off gen.automute_speakers will force data to go through all GPIO settings.
+I should see a 0x31 setting in the data, with 0, 4, and 5 all turned on.

+Trying that.